MedleyHealth/OnPrem/README.md

 First, do no harm.

+* Follow principles of differential privacy in your code
+* Research must be secure to be private

 We must protect the privacy of our patients.
 We promise - mathematically - that patient privacy will be protected.

-### 2. Transparency - of processes
+### 2. Transparency - of research

 Second, share knowledge.

-We can all go further if we build off each other.
-We make our research processes and results publicly available.
+* Do not be transparent if it threatens patient privacy
+* Add documentation to your code that explains your intention and expected use

 ### 3. Accuracy - of research

 Third, find truth.

-Only after we protect patient privacy and share our knowledge do we strive for the most accurate research.
+* Do not go for higher accuracy if it threatens patient privacy or research transparency
+* Build your code from state-of-the-art knowledge

 ## Architecture